timbru/draft-sidrops-publication-server-bcp/draft-ietf-sidrops-publication-server-bcp.md

 node to handle simultaneous resynchronisation by that number of RPs, taking into account the amount of time that RP implementations usually allow for rsync resychronisation.
-Load-testing results show that machine memory is likely the limiting factor for large repositories that are not IO limited.
+Load-testing results show that machine memory is likely the limiting factor for large repositories that are not I/O-limited.

 The number of rsync servers needed depends on the number of RPs, their refresh rate, and the "max connections" used.
 These values are subject to change over